iamsayan/advanced-cron-scheduler/README.md

 * [Administration Guide](https://actionscheduler.org/admin/): guide to managing scheduled actions via the administration screen
 * [Guide to Background Processing at Scale](https://actionscheduler.org/perf/): instructions for running Action Scheduler at scale via the default WP Cron queue runner

+## Support

+* Community support via the [support forums](https://wordpress.org/support/plugin/migrate-wp-cron-to-action-scheduler/) at WordPress.org.

+## Contribute

+* Active development of this plugin is handled [on GitHub](https://github.com/iamsayan/migrate-wp-cron-to-action-scheduler/).
+* Feel free to [fork the project on GitHub](https://github.com/iamsayan/migrate-wp-cron-to-action-scheduler/) and submit your contributions via pull request.

 ## Credits

-Action Scheduler is developed and maintained by [Automattic](http://automattic.com/) with significant early development completed by [Flightless](https://flightless.us/).
+Action Scheduler is developed and maintained by [Automattic](http://automattic.com/).

-Collaboration is cool.
-We'd love to work with you to improve Action Scheduler.
-[Pull Requests](https://github.com/woocommerce/action-scheduler/pulls) welcome.